 Later that afternoon I went for a run to clear my head.
 I pulled out my phone to put on some music, and noticed a missed call, along with a voicemail.

 “Hi Amanda…I know it’s been a while.
 A few months back you met a gentleman and his black dog on Montara State Beach.
 I believe we had dinner plans that fell through, so…hope you’re well and give me a call when you get this.”

 I have found it to be both impossible and inevitable to live in concert with the forces that be, however you want to define them.
 Self-determination and hard work be damned.
 Sometimes the best path to getting what you want is releasing the desire to have it.

-Of course, this is a useless endeavor when all of your heart hopes for something to happen—be it a promotion, pregnancy, opportunity, or relationship.
+Of course, this is a useless endeavor when all of your heart hopes for something to happen.

-To be obsessed with a dream or captivated by a possibility can be just as blinding as falling in love, and the distraction of wanting what is just out of reach often keeps us from seeing what is there for the taking.
+To be obsessed with a dream or captivated by a possibility can be blinding.
+The distraction of wanting what is just out of reach often keeps us from seeing what is there for the taking.

-Out of some combination of curiosity and spite, I mentioned the voicemail and the guy from the beach.
+Toward the end of our meal, I pushed back my plate and mentioned the voicemail and the guy from the beach.

-“You should follow up on that,” he said without a sign of emotion.
-It made me want to punch him in his stupid dimpled face.
+“You should follow up on that,” he said without a sign of emotion, which made me want to punch in or slap his dimpled face.

 Instead, I got up to leave for my car.